ecboghiu/inflation/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **OS Information:**
 Please specify the platform and the package versions you are using.
-You can use the output from `causalinflation.about()`.
+You can use the output from `inflation.about()`.

 **Additional context**
 Add any other context about the problem here.